Art & History Museum: Merovingian civilisation

 The Merovingian civilisation is known to us mainly through the worship of the dead.
 In this context, eight tombs are reconstructed in the room presenting this period.
-Furniture from other graves is distributed in themed display cases where visitors can admire jewellery, belt buckles and other fibulae.
+Furniture from other graves is distributed in themed display cases where visitors can view jewellery, belt buckles and other fibulae.

 Classical antiquity

 The museum's collection houses early art from the ancient Middle-Eastern, Egyptian, Greek and Roman civilisations.

 Middle East

 The Middle East, one of the cradles of civilisation, is presented through reliefs, jewellery and many earthen objects dating from prehistoric times to the dawn of the Islamic period (c.
 610 AD).
 The cylinder-seals, personal seals and Luristan bronzes make up some of the highlights of the collection.